actionsflow/actionsflow/docs/workflow.md

           value3: ${{on.rss.outputs.link}}
 ```

-The following doc will show you about workflow syntax:
+The following doc will give you more details on the workflow syntax:

 # `on`

-Required, The name of the Actionsflow trigger.
+Required.
+The name of the Actionsflow trigger.
 Triggers are how your workflows can start automated workflows whenever they add or update something in your workflow.

-For a list of available triggers, see "[Triggers](./triggers.md)"
+For a list of available triggers, see "[Triggers](./triggers.md)".

 Example using RSS trigger: